-Office hours: By appointment, via Carmen Zoom
+Office hours: Fridays, 1:00 pm - 3:00 pm, via Carmen Zoom

-TA: Julia Wilson
+TA: Kate Stewart

-Email address: Wilson.4758@buckeyemail.osu.edu
+Email address: Stewart.2337@buckeyemail.osu.edu

-Office hours: By appointment, via Carmen Zoom
+Office hours: Wednesdays, 11:30 am - 1:30 pm, via Carmen Zoom

 Course description

 This course will be delivered 100% online.
 This course analyzes the uses and effects of mass media.
 In the beginning of this course, we will consider how we use the media to fulfill certain psychological or social needs.
 In the second half of the course, we will explore how the media affect us and society.
 Students will be encouraged to conceptualize media effects from the audience-centered approach developed in the earlier part of the course.